Rainer’s work focuses on ethics, social philosophy, philosophy of technology and media studies of the digital society. Current topics include

 In many of his projects, Rainer draws on his interdisciplinary education, seeking to enter into a dialogue between the humanities and mathematics, computer science and natural sciences.

-Rainer Mühlhoff is involved in several third-party funded projects: As philosophical PI he leads the ethics component of the interdisciplinary project SIMPORT (BMBF, 2020-2023).
-Since 2019 he is a member of the Executive Board of the Excellence Cluster Science of Intelligence at the Technische Universität Berlin.
+Rainer Mühlhoff is involved in several third-party funded projects: As philosophical PI, Rainer leads the ethics component of the interdisciplinary project SIMPORT (BMBF, 2020-2023).
+Since 2019, Rainer is a member of the Executive Board of the Excellence Cluster Science of Intelligence at the Technische Universität Berlin.